tomjanowski/bridge/README.md

 `ethtool -K wlp2s0 gro off`

 So that raw frames are as big as the ones received at the interface level (usually below 1500 bytes each).
-Otherwise TCP offloding might combine a few frames to produce one big TCP segment.
+Otherwise TCP offloading might combine a few frames to produce one big TCP segment.